Minerals, and it's All-Change

 How many times have you heard someone say they won't feed synthetic minerals to their horse?
 Or that they only feed 'organic' minerals?
 Maybe you also think or say the same?

-But ohhh how I remember those unavoidable lungfuls of mineral dust-cloud amidst kitchen-bombsite as each week I'd line up bagfuls of various powders in front of numerous jars and labels, then attempt to blend a weeks' worth of minerals for 5 horses - yep, this is how we all did it back in the day!
-In the beginning it was an almighty mess, but I soon cracked it, then intensively studied it, and finally back in 2013, what had eventually become our EquiVita mineral balancer appeared on the website.
+But ohhh how I remember those unavoidable lungfuls of mineral dust-cloud amidst kitchen-bombsite as each week I'd line up bagfuls of various powders in front of numerous jars and labels, then attempt to blend a weeks' worth of minerals for 5 horses/ Yep, this is how we all did it back in the day.
+In the beginning it was an almighty mess, but I soon cracked it, then intensively studied it, and finally back in 2013, what eventually became our EquiVita mineral balancer appeared on the website.

-Then there was the alleged improved bioavailability claim - which as it turns out is very misleading, but we'll get to this further on.
-However, cut back to then, and who didn't love the concept of a super-clever new nutrient form in our mineral supplement getting into the body quicker?
+Then there was the alleged improved bioavailability claim, which as it turns out is very misleading, but we'll get to this further on.
+However, cut back to the marketing of this new all-singing 'organic' mineral with improved bioavailable, and who didn't love the concept of a super-clever new nutrient form in our mineral supplement getting into the body quicker?
 Allegedly ... 😉

 Let’s start at the beginning

 Quick digress - wild horses absorb their minerals from different sources, but the main source is their basic food, i.e. long, dry, stemmy grasses, as well as barks, woody branches, fruits, nuts, berries et al. Example - grasses are usually rich in calcium, because grasses absorb calcium easily from the soil and use it for their own scaffolding.
-Hence, when we get our grass and forage analysed, the report will show the natural, inorganic nutrient deficiencies.
+Hence, when we get our grass and forage analysed, the report will show the natural, inorganic - emphasis on natural - nutrient deficiencies.

-Put simply, inorganic is what we see in the wilds of the natural world; limestone (calcium carbonate) is an inorganic compound that is broken down in open-cast mining; oxides and sulphates are also found in nature, such as our old trusty friends, magnesium oxide, and copper/zinc sulphate.
-Organic is where scientists have tweaked it, and added – attached - something on to the mineral - in the case of copper and zinc it's an amino acid, a very un-natural connection, and as it turns out for the liver, a lot of extra work on an already overloaded schedule, to undo to get to the actual mineral hidden away beneath the amino acid.
+Put simply, inorganic is what we see in the wilds of the natural world; limestone (calcium carbonate) is an inorganic compound that is broken down in open-cast mining; oxides and sulphates are also found in nature, such as our old friends, magnesium oxide, and copper/zinc sulphate.
+Organic is where scientists have tweaked it, and added – attached - something onto the mineral - in the case of copper and zinc it's an amino acid, a very un-natural connection, and as it turns out for the liver, a lot of extra work on an already overloaded schedule, to undo to get to the actual mineral hidden away beneath the trojan horse amino acid.
+Meaning that by pretending to be a protein, that mineral's stores may have already been full and may not have needed to be absorbed.

-There's no denying it's not awesomely clever, but either way, and here's the important bit - it's not the form that the body naturally recognises, and evolution, our old friend in our horse world, has optimised the horse's digestive tract to only recognise natural, inorganic - as in, derived from nature - minerals.
+There's no denying it's not awesomely clever, but either way, and here's the important bit - coming in via a trojan horse is not the form that the body naturally recognises, and evolution, our old friend in our horse world, has optimised the horse's digestive tract to only recognise natural, inorganic - as in, derived from nature - minerals.

 And herein lies our problem.
-The horse’s gut only recognises the chelated mineral as an amino acid (a broken-down protein), and not the mineral itself which is hidden away within the protein which in essence is acting as a trojan horse, so it’s sent off to the liver as a protein.
-The liver then gets confused because it too only sees the amino acid as a protein and not a mineral, so metabolises it as a protein.
-So, these chelated, aka made-in-a-lab minerals, immediately add to the workload of the liver, which is already under a ton of metabolising-toxins strain as it is.
+The horse’s gut only recognises the chelated mineral as an amino acid (a broken-down protein), and not the mineral itself which is hidden away within the protein, so it’s sent off to the liver as a protein.
+The liver then gets confused because all it sees is an amino acid as a protein with something wrong with it, and not a mineral, so metabolises it as a protein.
+So, these chelated, made-in-a-lab minerals, immediately add to the workload of the liver, which is already under a ton of metabolising-toxins strain as it is.

-This is it in a nutshell - the gut and liver don't recognise a chelated mineral as a mineral, full stop.
+This is it in a nutshell - the gut and liver don't recognise a chelated mineral as a mineral.
 But let’s dig a little deeper into what actually happens cos there’s even more to it.

 We'll start with the gut receptors, because this is where it all starts

-The big difference isn't so much with the manufacturing process (although by their very nature, organic compounds are usually more complex and therefore more expensive to manufacture) but how the horse's small intestinal gut receptors recognise/absorb the mineral.
+The big difference isn't so much with the manufacturing process (although by their very nature, organic compounds are usually more complex and therefore more expensive to manufacture) but how the horse's small intestinal gut receptors recogniseand absorb the mineral.

 Minerals don't simply slip through the intestinal wall any-old-how.
 In the small intestinal (SI) wall membrane, where the main digestion/absorption processes happens, there are special receptors - highly specialised cells with transport molecules on their surface - to which minerals selectively tie (the same function applies to vitamins, sugars and fatty acids).
 These transporters are always nutrient-specific, ie zinc is only absorbed by zinc transporters, copper only by copper transporters, and so on.

-These receptors recognise what minerals the body needs, i.e. they see copper, and if the copper stores are empty, they know to actively absorb and store the copper.
+These receptors act like a stock control inventory - they recognise what minerals the body needs, i.e. they see copper, and if the copper stores are empty, they know to actively absorb and store the copper.
 If they say ‘No ta, we’ve got enough,’ the mineral stays in the digestive tract and passes on through with the food waste to be eliminated with the poop at the end of the journey.
 If this didn't happen and copper was continually absorbed, it would have to be laboriously filtered out of the bloodstream via the kidneys and out in the urine.

 So, you can see that what we have here is a wonderfully simple, biologically natural, in-built self-selection process, happily regulating the absorption (and excretion) of the various nutrients, taking what it needs when it needs it, and not overloading itself with what it doesn’t need.